Changissnz/nu_merchant_principal/README.md

 target from the left.

-The multiple layers of a typical onion-based pulse are intended to detach the intended target of its assets by the vicious gaps between every layer of the pulse.
+The multiple layers of a typical onion-based pulse are intended to detach the intended target of their
+assets by the vicious gaps between every layer of the pulse.
 The Great-Wind would expect, with a non-zero probability, that the assets would come